 Students acquire an understanding of how gender as a primary category of analysis challenges existing disciplines.
 They also gain proficiency in studying cultural constructions of gender and sexuality, and they become familiar with the ongoing fundamental debates in women's and gender studies.
-The Center also houses a minor in Poverty, Justice, and Human Capabilities, and a minor in the Study of Women, Gender, and Sexuality.
+The Center also offers a minor in the Study of Women, Gender and Sexuality.

 How many courses?
-10 or 11, depending on course selection How many courses at the upper (300+) level?
-5 What's the intro course?
-SWGS 101 or SWGS 201 Is there an honors option?
+10 or 11, depending on course selection

+What's the intro course?
+SWGS 101 or SWGS 201

+Is there an honors option?
 Yes-the Senior Thesis and Seminar and Practicum are both eligible for honors.

 What if I want to go to grad school?
 There are excellent interdisciplinary PhD programs in women's, gender and sexuality studies.
 Graduate students may also pursue feminist studies interests within other disciplines (e.g. English, Art History, History, Philosophy, Religion, etc.), and certain departments are known for being particularly outstanding for feminist work in that discipline, such as Rutgers University for history.
 If you are planning a disciplinary PhD, be sure to take plenty of courses or double major in that discipline.
 Definitely try to write a thesis-it is the best way to see if graduate-level research is for you.
+This major or minor is excellent preparation for medical school or law school.
+It is directly relevant to many pressing public policy issues of our moment.

 What should I look out for?
 You will see a number of SWGS courses that are crosslisted.
-However, some courses that count toward the major are not crosslisted.
-While they may be listed in the GA as SWGS electives, newer courses may not be in the GA yet, or may have been overlooked.
+Please be aware that yet more courses that are not officially crosslisted, also count.
+Some of these non-crosslisted courses are listed in the GA as SWGS electives, but also please be aware that each year new courses are created that we don't always catch in time.
 So-talk to the DUS and definitely ask if you think a course is suitable for credit toward the major.
 Note that if you want to do the Seminar and Practicum in Engaged Research, you should meet with the Center's Staff Associate Director in the spring, before preregistration for the Pre-Seminar in the fall.
 You'll take the Seminar and Practicum courses concurrently in the following spring.